Wednesday's COVID-19 update: 2 new deaths documented in Guilford County, according to state data

 In Guilford County: There are two different official counts of Guilford County’s COVID-19 numbers:

-• According to the Guilford County Division of Public Health, there are 552 active cases of COVID-19 and 47,046 cumulative cases as of Wednesday, the latest data available.
+• According to the Guilford County Division of Public Health, there are 451 active cases of COVID-19 and 47,208 cumulative cases as of Tuesday, the latest data available.
 The county health department has verified 711 deaths related to COVID-19.
-Some 23 Guilford County residents are currently hospitalized and 1,289 have been hospitalized for treatment of COVID-19 since the pandemic began.
-The health department said 45,782 county residents have recovered from the illness.
+Some 22 Guilford County residents are currently hospitalized and 1,289 have been hospitalized for treatment of COVID-19 since the pandemic began.
+The health department said 46,045 county residents have recovered from the illness.
+These numbers are expected to be updated later today.

-N.C. hospitalizations: There were 610 people hospitalized on Tuesday, according to the most recent state health data based on reports from 97% of the state's hospitals.
-That's eight more than on Monday.
+N.C. hospitalizations: There were 554 people hospitalized on Tuesday, according to the most recent state health data based on reports from 94% of the state's hospitals.
+That's 14 fewer than on Monday.

-Across the U.S.: According to the Centers for Disease Control and Prevention, the United States and its territories have recorded over 33.1 million cumulative cases of COVID-19 as of Wednesday afternoon.
-New cases increased by 9,358 from the day before.
-The CDC also reported 431 new deaths nationally Wednesday to bring the U.S. pandemic death toll to 592,232.
+Across the U.S.: According to the Centers for Disease Control and Prevention, the United States and its territories have recorded over 33.2 million cumulative cases of COVID-19 as of Tuesday afternoon.
+New cases increased by 8,462 from the day before.
+The CDC also reported 439 new deaths nationally Tuesday to bring the U.S. pandemic death toll to 595,301.
+These numbers are expected to be updated later today.

 For more information: In North Carolina, call 211 or 888-892-1162.
 Get updates by texting COVIDNC to 898211.
 Click here for more information about COVID-19.